Yemen: Deadly blast as new government arrives at Aden airport | DW | 30.12.2020

 The government of President Abed Rabbo Mansour Hadi, based in the southern port of Aden, and the separatists are allies within a Saudi-backed coalition.

-The coalition is at war against the Iran-aligned Houthis,who have controlled the northern capital Sanaa since 2014.
+The coalition is at war against the Iran-aligned Houthis,who have controlled the northern capital Sana since 2014.

 However, the separatist Southern Transitional Council (STC) declared self rule in Aden earlier this year.
 Since then, the two sides have been fighting in the south, complicating efforts to forge a permanent ceasefire in the overall conflict.